 We have the first fully accessible Mencap gold standard ‘changing place’ on a farm in the U.K. Our network of wheelchair-accessible paths means that the majority of the farm is accessible to all using our Tramper all-terrain wheelchairs.

-Magdalen Farm is one big outdoor classroom where we welcome field trip students studying at GSCE and A-level.
+Magdalen Farm is one big outdoor classroom where we welcome field trip students studying at GSCE and A-level - particularly geography and ecology.

 The nearby Jurassic coast and the resorts of Lyme Regis and Charmouth provide superb additional learning opportunities.

 We teach syllabuses for the following exam boards: